Emmi Peltonen

-Emmi Peltonen (born 29 November 1999) is a Finnish figure skater.
+Emmi Peltonen (born 29 November 1999) is a retired Finnish figure skater.
 She is the 2017 FBMA Trophy champion, the 2020 Nordic silver medalist, and a three-time Finnish national champion (2016, 2017, 2019).
-She has finished within the top ten at three European Championships.
+She has finished within the top ten at three European Championships, and represented Finland at the 2018 Winter Olympics, where she finished twentieth.

-She placed 20th at the 2018 Winter Olympics and is currently the 23rd highest ranked ladies' singles skater in the world by the International Skating Union following the 2019-20 figure skating season.

 Personal life

 Peltonen was born on 29 November 1999 in Nashville, Tennessee.
 She has two brothers, twins Aleksi and Jesper (one year older), and a sister, Nelli (six years younger).
 Their Finnish parents – Hanna, a former figure skater, and Ville Peltonen, a former ice hockey player – had moved to the United States due to his contract with the NHL's Nashville Predators franchise.
 The family returned to Finland a few years later.
 Her paternal grandfather, Esa Peltonen, is also a former professional ice hockey player.

 Career

 Early years

 Peltonen received her first skates when she was two years old and began learning to skate in 2002.
+She competed domestically for the United States as a child at the juvenile level until 2010.
 She began competing on the advanced novice level at international events in the 2011–2012 season.
 She won the novice gold medal at the 2013 Nordic Championships.